cponcej/awesome-tech/docs/linux-commands-examples.md

 - Suspend and reattach a process to screen

 		longcmd ; [Ctrl-Z] ; bg ; disown ; screen ; reptyr $( pidof longcmd )

+- Want to clean metadata from images and other files on Linux?
+Try

+		mat -d file.jpg # Display it
+		mat file.jpg # Clean it

 - Apparently according to testing, this is the fastest way to delete millions of small files.